PE & SPORTS’ PREMIUM STATEMENT

 To lead & manage a strategy for the development of physical education – Subject

-Pupils were introduced to and coached in zumba, football, athletics & multiskills
+Pupils were introduced to and coached in zumba, football, athletics, gymnastics, dance & multi-skills activities.

-The Elite Dance group came 10th out of 27 primary and secondary schools across
+The Elite Dance group came 14th out of 35 primary schools across

 London in the ‘Great Big Dance Off Regional Finals’ competition at the New Wimbledon Theatre.

-The Elite Gymnastics Squad (Years 5&6) were winners of the Lambeth Key Steps 2
+The Elite Gymnastics Squad (Years 3&4) were winners of the Lambeth Key Steps 2 Gymnastics competition.

 The Elite Gymnastics Squad (Years 3&4) came 3rd place in the London Youth Games Key Steps 2 Gymnastics competition.

-Hitherfield organised successful sporting events; promoting wider competition with
+Hitherfield organised successful sporting events; promoting wider competition with partnership schools.

 Teachers have a wider subject knowledge and PE lessons are highly effective.